openbible-io/en_ult/README.md

 * As a general rule, the ULT should translate the conjunction in Hebrew verbal forms.
 The translated conjunction should then be aligned with that Hebrew verb.
 * When aligning construct phrases in Hebrew, the English word "of" should be aligned with the construct noun.
 If the English translation of the construct phrase uses a single definite article "the", then it should be aligned with the absolute noun.
 When the English translation uses multiple instances of the definite article "the", then each definite article should be aligned with the corresponding Hebrew noun.
 * When aligning a verbless clause in Hebrew, the supplied "to be" verb should usually be aligned with the predicate instead of the subject.
 An exception to this rule occurs when the subject is a demonstrative pronoun (or carries some sort of deictic function).
 In those cases, the supplied "to be" verb should be aligned with the subject of the verbless clause.
-* When aligning verbal negations, align any English helping verbs with the the Hebrew verb.
-Only align the English term(s) of negation with the negative particle in Hebrew.
 * Sometimes a verb in Hebrew requires an accompanying preposition that is not required in English, or vice versa.
 In these cases, align with whichever part of speech fits best on a case-by-case basis.
 For example, take the phrase "...to pay on our fields..." in Nehemiah 14:4 in the UST.
 The English preposition "on" fits better semantically with the noun ("on our fields") rather than with the infinitive ("to pay on").
 However, the reverse is true in v.15 in the phrase "...even their servants oppressed the people..."
 (Heb. שׁלטוּ על־העמ).
 In this case, the Hebrew שׁלט requires an accompanying preposition, and the concept is already incorporated into the English translation of the verb itself, "oppressed."
 So in this case, it is best to merge the Hebrew verb and preposition together, then align both with the English "oppressed."

-The ULT (unfoldingWord Literal Text) is intended to be a fairly literal translation of the original, so that it reproduces the structure of the original language when that is also understandable in the GL.
-Ideally, then, there would be one GL word aligned with each original language word.
-Of course, this is not possible, because languages work very differently from each other.

-Therefore, we expect that you must align words or phrases in the GL with words or phrases in the original language that differ in the number of words, order of words, and parts of speech, as described above.
-Always, however, you should align the GL words to the original language words whose meaning they express, in whatever combination is necessary to produce the most accurate alignment of the meaning.
+You should expect that sometimes you must align words/phrases in the GL with words in the original language that differ in the number of words, order of words, and/or parts of speech (as described above).
+However, you should ALWAYS align the GL words to the original language words whose meaning they express, in whatever combination is necessary to produce the most accurate alignment of the meaning.

 After aligning a verse, there may be words in the GL text that are left over and seem to be extra.
 If those words are truly necessary for the GL text to make sense, then find the original word or words that they help to express and align them there.
 But if those words do not express a meaning found in the original text, then it may be that those words should be deleted from the GL translation.
 See :ref:`glalignment-wordsnotfound` for more information.

 Sometimes, in the process of aligning a verse, you will find:

 * An original language word that is not represented in the GL translation.
 * A mistake in the GL translation.
 * Words in the GL translation that do not represent anything in the original text.
-    * A better or more literal way to express something in the :abbr:`GL (Gateway Language)` translation.
+* A better or more literal way to express something in the GL translation.

-In the above cases, if you are an authorized editor, you will want to edit the :abbr:`GL (Gateway Language)` translation so that it is more accurate to the original.
-Otherwise, contact the :abbr:`GL (Gateway Language)` translation team to let them know about the issue.
+For the above cases: if you are an authorized editor, you will want to edit the GL translation so that it is more accurate to the original.
+Otherwise, contact the GL translation team to let them know about the issue.

-If you notice places where the ULT (unfoldingWord Literal Text) is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ult/issues and we’ll address it in the next release.
+If you notice places where the ULT (unfoldingWord Literal Text) is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ult/issues so we can address it in the next release.
 In the meantime, align the text as well as possible.

-#### Words Not Found in the Original Language
+### Words Not Found in the Original Language

 In the process of alignment according to the instructions above, you may find that the :abbr:`GL (Gateway Language)` text has words or phrases that do not represent any meaning in the original language text and are not there because the GL sentence needs them to make sense.
 If this occurs, follow these recommendations: